-26 – 100 in alphabetical order: Nicolas Sauvage, managing director, TDK Ventures
+26 – 100 in alphabetical order by company: Nicolas Sauvage, managing director, TDK Ventures

 Nicolas Sauvage is managing director at TDK Ventures, the corporate venture capital (CVC) arm of Japan-headquartered electronics manufacturer TDK Corporation.